sujithprakashr/Software-Testing-Portfolio/README.md

 # ✅ Conclusion

 This repository demonstrates a structured and practical approach to manual software testing across Banking and eCommerce domains.
-It highlights real-world QA activities including requirement analysis, test planning, detailed test case design, execution tracking, and defect management using industry-standard tools such as TestRail, Jira, and Xray.

-The projects reflect a strong understanding of end-to-end application testing and serve as a foundation for expanding into automation and advanced QA practices in the future.
+It highlights real-world QA activities including requirement analysis, test planning, detailed test case design, execution tracking, and defect management using industry-standard tools such as TestRail, Jira, and Xray.The projects reflect a strong understanding of end-to-end application testing.